cauliyang/cauliyang.github.io/content/posts/short-code/index.md

 `gallery` allows you to showcase multiple images at once, in a responsive manner with more varied and interesting layouts.

 In order to add images to the gallery, use `img` tags for each image and add `class="grid-wXX"` in order for the gallery to be able to identify the column width for each image.
 The widths available by default start at 10% and go all the way to 100% in 5% increments.
 For example, to set the width to 65%, set the class to `grid-w65`.
 Additionally, widths for 33% and 66% are also available in order to build galleries with 3 cols.
-You can also leverage tailwind's responsive indicators to have a reponsive grid.
+You can also leverage tailwind's responsive indicators to have a responsive grid.

 ```md
 {{</* gallery */>}}